Meeting

 RESOLVED:

-Confirmation Hearing for the appointment to the role of Deputy Police and Crime Commissioner
+- Document Proposed appointment of Deputy Police and Crime Commissioner 13 Apr 2022

 Members received a report setting out the powers of the Panel and the process to be followed in the Confirmation Hearing, as per the agreed ‘Confirmation Hearing protocol’.